Ferndale Unified School District

 The Ferndale Unified School District, oversees public education through grade 12, in Ferndale, California, and the surrounding area, including the "Ferndale bottoms" and an area of the Wildcat Hills in Humboldt County, California.

-The district operates two schools: the Ferndale Elementary School (K–8), and Ferndale High School for grades 9 through 12.
+The district operates two schools: the Ferndale Elementary School for kindergarten through eighth grade and Ferndale High School for grades 9 through 12.
 The school board has five members who meet monthly in the Ferndale High School library; agendas and board packets are available online.